seth/rebar_lock_deps_plugin/README.md

     rebar lock-deps

-The generated `rebar.config.lock` file lists every dependency of the project and locks it at the git revision found in the `deps` directory using the `{tag, SHA}` syntax.
+The generated `rebar.config.lock` file lists every dependency of the project and locks it at the git revision found in the `deps` directory.

 A clean build using the lock file (`rebar -C rebar.config.lock`) will pull all dependencies as found at the time of generation.
 Suggestions